Hampton Vital Records Research at the Lane Memorial Library in Hampton, NH

 Unpublished sources of vital records

 The Sanborn and Sanborn red vital records books (described above) describe the types of original vital records available for the town.
 In most cases, the originals of these records are kept with the original institution.
 Town records are kept in the vault of the Hampton Town Offices next door to the library.
-Microfilm copies of the first two hundred or so years of town records are available at the library.
-These are unindexed and often difficult to read, however, so it is recommended that you find the entries you are looking for first in the Sanborn and Sanborn books, then use the cited page numbers to refer back to the originals on microfilm.
+The first seven volumes of Hampton Town records have been digitized and placed on the website of the Hampton Historical Society.
+They have also created a detailed table of contents (which they call an index) to all of these records, making them much more accessible.
+Microfilm copies of the first two hundred or so years of town records are also available at the library.
+There is no specific vital records index to these original records and they are often difficult to read, so it is recommended that you find the entries you are looking for first in the Sanborn and Sanborn books, then use the cited page numbers to refer back to the originals on the Historical Society website or the library's microfilm.
 Vital records after 1901 are only available at the Hampton Town Offices or at the New Hampshire Bureau of Vital Records in Concord.
 Access to post-1900 births and post-1947 marriages, divorces and deaths are restricted to "those individuals who have a 'direct and tangible interest' in a record in accordance with NH Statute".
 In most cases this means you have to be an immediate relative of the individual in question, or be their legal representative.
 A genealogist may be designated as an authorized representative by means of a notarized, written statement from the subject or a member of the subject's immediate family.

 Church records are in the custody of the local churches.
 They, too, have been published in the Sanborn and Sanborn books.